-Cambridge Street, the new owners of the former Hastings-Tapley Insurance building, a rare example of Post-Modern architecture, sought to modernize the exterior, adding new windows to increase natural light inside.
+At 271 Cambridge Street, the new owners of the former Hastings-Tapley Insurance building, a rare example of Post-Modern architecture, sought to modernize the exterior, adding new windows to increase natural light inside.
 Staff communicated the history of the building and original design intent.
-Inspired by the history of this unique building, the owners hired an architect who had working knowledge on the property and devised a façade scheme that would enhance the 1980s design while providing new windows and more usable office space.
+Inspired by the history of this unique building, the owners hired an architect devised a façade scheme that would enhance the 1980s design while providing new windows and more usable office space (see photo, p.
+17).
 At a public hearing, the applicant showcased plans for a glass panel which would replace the original solid panel on the façade, new windows to mimic existing, accessible entries, and masonry restoration.
 The project was approved as submitted with glowing praise by the Cambridge Historical Commission as the applicants went above-and-beyond to preserve the historical context with their project.